Megalamphodus epicharis: Taxonomy

-Megalamphodus epicharis was first formally described as Hyphessobrycon epicharis in 1997 by the American ichthyologists Stanley Howard Weitzman and Lisa F. Palmer, with its type locality given as the headwaters of the Río Baria, around 3 km downstream of the Neblina base camp in Amazonas, Venezuela at 0°55'N, 66°10'W from an elevation of 120 m.
-In 2024, this species was reclassified in the genus Megalamphodus which had been proposed by Carl H. Eigenmann in 1915, and is the type genus of the subfamily Megalamphodinae, the red tetras, within the American tetra family, Acestrorhamphidae.
-This family is classified within the suborder Characoidei of the order Characiformes.
+Megalamphodus epicharis was first formally described as Hyphessobrycon epicharis in 1997 by the American ichthyologists Stanley Howard Weitzman and Lisa F. Palmer, with its type locality given as the headwaters of the Río Baria, around 3 km downstream of the Neblina base camp in the Amazonas State of Venezuela.
+The exact coordinates are 0°55'N, 66°10'W, and the elevation of the type locality is 120 m.
+In 2024, this species, along with many others, was moved from Hyphessobrycon to the resurrected genus Megalamphodus (which was previously deemed to be a synonym of the former).